Jxhn Martin, M.A.

 Ramona Celis '19

 Hello!
 My name is Ramona, and I use she/her/hers pronouns.
-I am a sophomore and am a prospective Biology and Neuroscience major here at Amherst.
-I also am an active member of the Glee Club and the yearly musical.
-Besides my pronounced interests in musical theatre and science, I am an incurable trekkie, and can be found watching DS9 most nights while not busy.
+I am a Junior and am a Biology major here at Amherst.
+I also am an active member of the yearly musical.
+Besides my pronounced interests in musical theatre and science, I am an incurable trekkie, and can be found watching DS9 and new episodes of Discovery most nights while not busy.
 I also consider myself a bit of an artist when I have the time.
 The QRC is a wonderful, open space for all, and I would encourage anyone who can to stop by and visit sometime.
-If you have any questions regarding being trans at Amherst, have a questions about my role at the QRC, or just want to introduce yourself and say ‘hi,’ please email me at email@example.com!
+If you have any questions regarding being trans and nb at Amherst, have a questions about my role at the QRC, or just want to introduce yourself and say ‘hi,’ please email me at email@example.com!

 Esteban Uceda '19

 Hi there!
-My name is Esteban, I use he/him/his pronouns and I come from Lima, Peru.
-I am sophomore and I am a prospective Neuroscience and SWAGS (Sexuality, Women’s, and Gender Studies) major.
+My name is Esteban, I use he/him or they/them pronouns and I come from Lima, Peru.
+I am a junior and I am double majoring in Neuroscience and SWAGS (Sexuality, Women’s, and Gender Studies).
 I am passionate about queer issues and LGBT+ rights, and I’m very excited to work in the Queer Resource Center and advocating for the community.
 I hope to see you there!

 Hello!!!
 I'm Tejia (they/them/theirs).
 I'm a first-year from Rhode Island (although I live in Virginia) with a perspective double major in Biochem/Biophysics and Linguistics.
 Aside from that, I work as one of the outreach coordinators here in the QRC.
 I'm so excited to work in conjunction with the different resource centers and groups to celebrate and acknowledge the intersection of identities represented at Amherst College!